usnistgov/dioptra/docs/source/user-guide/custom-task-plugins.rst

 Task Organization: Built-in Tasks
 ---------------------------------

-The Securing-AI project contains a number of builtin task plugins that can be executed across all available examples.
+Dioptra contains a number of builtin task plugins that can be executed across all available examples.
 They are stored in the following directories:

 .. code-block:: none